We sell saddles here

 Slack changed the way we work forever.
 For better or worse.

-We could try to fight it, declaring a new zen way to do messaging as some have before.
+We could try to fight it, declaring a new zen way to do messaging as many have before.
 But that never seems to work.
-The internet is the information superhighway and messaging apps are the buses, so let's be realistic, communication will only get faster and more abundant.
+The internet is the information superhighway and messaging apps are the buses, so let's be realistic, communication (and Slack) will only get faster and more abundant.
+Especially as we start to manage AI messages too.

 Instead of fighting this reality, let's find ways to tame these horses.

-Saddle is a new way to stay on top of work messages.
+Saddle is a new way to stay on top of your Slack messages.

-It's not going to be for everyone.
+Saddle is not going to be for everyone.
 You may enjoy your runaway horses and the sound of Slack popping off in meetings, which is fine.
-But some of you will find voice is much faster than typing and Saddle much better at staying on top of your work messages.
+But if you're running a team, a company or working across timezones, you will find Saddle much better at staying on top of your Slack messages and enabling work for your team.

 If you care about replying quickly, but not getting overwhelmed.
-Moving fast but not being chained to your messaging apps.
-Then Saddle is for you.
+Moving fast to unblock your team, but not being chained to Slack, then Saddle is for you.

-Time to rein in your work messages and start talking to your computer.
+It's time to rein in your Slack messages and enable the original version of Slack.
 It's the future.